DaizeDong/Introduction-to-Causal-Inference/Introduction to Causal Inference.md

 # Introduction to Causal Inference

 This is a brief note on [Brady Neal](https://www.bradyneal.com/aboutme)'s online causal inference course.
 The Content is mainly arranged by the course textbook.
-Some sections are slightly modified according to personal comprehension to help understanding. *Last update on August 19th, 2022.*
+Some sections are slightly modified according to personal comprehension to help understanding. *Last update on August 21th, 2022.*

+This course covers both SCM and RCM in causal inference:

+1. SCM: Mainly about Structural Causal Model (SCM) framework.
+2. RCM: Mainly about Rubin Causal Model (RCM), a.k.a, Potential Outcome framework (PO).

 **Course Website：** [Introduction to Causal Inference (bradyneal.com)](https://www.bradyneal.com/causal-inference-course)